 X pauses Taylor Swift searches as deepfake explicit images spread

-Attempts to search for her name on the site Monday resulted in an error message and a prompt for users to retry their search, which added, “Don’t fret — it’s not your fault.”
+Attempts to search for her name without quote marks on the site Monday resulted in an error message and a prompt for users to retry their search, which added, “Don’t fret — it’s not your fault.”

-Searches for variations of her name such as “taylorswift” and “Taylor Swift AI” turned up the same error messages.
+However, putting quote marks around her name allowed posts to appear that mentioned her name.

 Sexually explicit and abusive fake images of Swift began circulating widely last week on X, making her the most famous victim of a scourge that tech platforms and anti-abuse groups have struggled to fix.